swopnilnep/DataVisualization/_build/html/_sources/index.md.txt

 ## Overview of the Data

 We began by combining the datasets from Boston and New York.
-We took the most relevant features and added them to our dataframes and wrote Python scripts to collect, combine and feature scale the information.
+We took the most relevant features and added them to our data frames and wrote Python scripts to collect, combine and feature scale the information.
 The datasets included the following features:

 1. Duration - time each bike was checked out for
 1. Start time - the date and time that the bike was checked out